cypress-io/cypress/docs/source/guides/advanced-cypress/web-security.md

 **Examples of uses for cross-origin iframes:**

-- Embedding a `Vimeo` or `Youtube` video.
+- Embedding a Vimeo or Youtube video.
-- Displaying a credit card form from `Stripe` or `Braintree`.
+- Displaying a credit card form from Stripe or Braintree.
-- Displaying an embedded login form from `Auth0`.
+- Displaying an embedded login form from Auth0.
+- Showing comments from Disqus.

-It's actually *possible* for Cypress to accomodate these situations the same way Selenium does, but you will never have **native** access to these iframes from inside of Cypress.
+It's actually *possible* for Cypress to accommodate these situations the same way Selenium does, but you will never have *native* access to these iframes from inside of Cypress.

 As a workaround, you may be able to use [`window.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to directly communicate with these iframes and control them (if the 3rd party iframe supports it).